Xion/callee/docs/guide/custom-matchers.rst

 you would want to involve them only if:

     * you already have a predicate you can use, or you can define one easily as a ``lambda``
-    * your test is very short, so that it's easy to debug should it break
+    * your test is very short, so that it's easy to debug when it breaks

 As a rule of thumb, whenever you define a function solely to use it with :class:`Matching`/:class:`ArgThat`, you should strongly consider creating a :class:`Matcher` subclass instead.